-It is highly recommended that you keep receipts for all expenses and tax deductions you are claiming for your business.
-Scan and file them electronically so that they are accessible should you need them for audit purposes.
+It is highly recommended that you keep receipts for all expenses and possible tax deductions you are considering claiming for you or your business.
+It is also a good idea to scan and file them electronically so that they are accessible should you need them for audit purposes.

 If you’re in business